• Skip to primary navigation

 Financial Panther

-A little over $87,000 in student loans once you add in capitalized interest and some remaining undergrad loans.
+A little over $87,000 in student loans after you add in capitalized interest and some remaining undergrad loans.

 Nothing looks better than a $0 student loan balance.